TheArchitect2000/zkiot-riscv-qemu-executable/README.md

 ```
 This repository uses submodules, but submodules will fetch automatically on demand, so `--recursive` or `git submodule update --init --recursive` is not needed.

-Warning: git clone takes around 6.65 GB of disk and download size.

 Several standard packages are needed to build the toolchain.
 On Ubuntu, executing the following command should suffice:
 ```
 sudo apt-get install autoconf automake autotools-dev curl python3 python3-pip libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev ninja-build git cmake libglib2.0-dev libslirp-dev
 ```
 We then got to the root directory of riscv-gnu-toolchain and configured it to build the Newlib cross-compiler.
 ```
 cd riscv-gnu-toolchain
 ./configure --prefix=/opt/riscv